hasnaa38/reading-notes/read03.md

 # read 03
 In this file a summary of *Read 03 - Structure web pages with HTML* will be provided.
-The file includes a summary of multiple articles, each article will have its own section and will be provided its link.
+The file includes a summary of multiple articles, each topic/article will have its own section and will be provided its link.

 ## Topic 1 - Wireframe and Design